stpetersmonastery/stpetersmonastery.github.io/_posts/2016-12-17-summer-youth-camp.markdown

 - 9 pm—Service (Vespers)
 - 10 pm—Lights out

 Thursday is a Feast Day.
 We will have Liturgy in the morning.

+IF INTERESTED IN PARTICIPATING IN THE 2017 CAMP, SEND AN EMAIL TO [stpetersmonastery@gmail.com](mailto:stpetersmonastery@gmail.com)